 - Studio schedule.
 How many lessons per semester or year does a student receive?
 How do you handle holiday breaks?
 Do you offer lessons over the summer?

 - Missed lessons.
 What do you do if the student cancels a lesson?
 What if you cancel a lesson?
 How do you handle inclement weather?
-(Due to the current COVID-19 pandemic, you might also consider adding a section about how you will be handling lessons if schools are closed for an extended period of time.)

 - Withdrawing from lessons.
 Do you require students to commit to a certain number of lessons?
 Do you require a certain amount of notice (30 days, for example) for withdrawing from lessons?